The Fountainhead (film): Production

 Ayn Rand's novel The Fountainhead was published in May 1943.
 Barbara Stanwyck read it and wanted to play the novel's heroine, Dominique Francon, in a movie adaptation.
 She asked Jack L. Warner to buy the rights to the book for her.
-Warner Bros. purchased the film rights in October 1943 and asked Rand to write the screenplay.
+Warner Bros.
+Pictures purchased the film rights in October 1943 and asked Rand to write the screenplay.
 Rand agreed, on the condition that not a single word of her dialogue be changed.
 The Fountainhead went into production with Mervyn LeRoy hired to direct, but the production was delayed.
 LeRoy said that the delay was the result of the influence of the War Production Board, spurred by Rand's anti-Communist politics.

 Three years later, production commenced under the direction of King Vidor, although there were disputes among Rand, Vidor, and Warner Bros. throughout the production.
 Vidor wanted Humphrey Bogart to play Howard Roark, and Rand wanted Gary Cooper to play the part.
 Stanwyck continued to push for the role of Dominique, appealing personally to Rand and to producer Henry Blanke, but Vidor thought she was too old.
 Press reports in early 1948 suggested Lauren Bacall would be cast as Dominique, but in June, Vidor hired Patricia Neal for the role.
 Cooper criticized Neal's audition as badly acted, but she was cast against his judgment; during the production, Cooper and Neal began an affair.
 Rand called Stanwyck to tell her about the decision.
 Stanwyck was upset, both about losing the role and that no one from the studio spoke to her about it.
 This led to her leaving Warner Bros.